Mediaworks: Re/presenting Power and Difference

 In spring, as a culmination of the conceptual, collaboration, and production skills developed in fall and winter, students will create independent projects, individually or collaboratively.
 Technical workshops, screenings, research presentations, and critique discussions will support this emerging work.

-media, visual art, journalism, communication, education, and the humanities.
+This offering will prepare you for careers and advanced study in: media, visual art, journalism, communication, education, and the humanities.

 Students should expect to pay $150 for an external hard drive and $100 per quarter in supplies and travel for productions, depending on individual project needs.